Foster Care

 General Phone: (720) 667-6378

-The mission of Rocky Mountain Kids, Inc., is to help boys and girls, ages 10-18 and who have been removed from their home due to abuse or neglect.
+The mission of Rocky Mountain Kids, Inc., is to help boys and girls, ages 13-18 and who have been removed from their home due to abuse or neglect.
 Our vision is to provide a safe, therapeutic environment to work on healing the effects of abuse and neglect, and to help these kids turn their lives around.
-Rocky Mountain Kids, Inc. consists of four licensed group homes: Drew’s Place Jeremiah 29, Brad’s House, Nevada House and Future Bound.
+Rocky Mountain Kids, Inc. consists of 3 licensed QRTP Homes: Drew’s Place , Nevada House and Future Bound.
 With over 20 years of service to teens in Colorado Springs, The teens in our programs are supported by a caring staff in a safe environment where they can heal from the abuse and neglect in their past.
 Additionally, these individuals are provided with the knowledge and life skills training necessary to succeed in life, whether their goal is to return home, or to emancipate and live independently.
-Typically, the length of stay for a teen in our Program varies from 6 months to 2 years.
+Typically, the length of stay for a teen in our Program varies from 3 months to 9 Months.
 For more information, please call Felice Liquori at the number below.

 Rocky Mountain Kids